The government didn't rebuild Arcadia. The people did.

 She closed her eyes, opened her awareness outward through the city's network, the full panorama of it, a million signals humming in coherent architecture.

 One of them didn't belong.
 Faint, moving, structured in a way she recognized: Zavo's signal architecture, the specific pattern she had memorized in the six seconds before she'd shorted his weapon.
-It crossed the outer ring and disappeared before she could pin the source.
-There and gone.
-Somewhere in the city.
-Watching.
+It held for three seconds longer than a relay ping would.
+Not a mistake.
+Then it was gone.

 She filed it and kept scanning.